MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 Book value may be reduced by posted appreciation, write-down, custom 1 or custom 2 amounts, depending on whether the **Include in Depr.
 Calculation** field is deactivated and whether the **Part of Book Value** field is activated on the **FA Posting Type Setup** page.
 This calculation ensures that the fixed asset is fully depreciated at the depreciation ending date.

 ### Fixed Yearly Percentage
-If you enter a fixed yearly percentage, the program uses the following formula to calculate the depreciation amount:
+If you enter a fixed yearly percentage, application uses the following formula to calculate the depreciation amount:

 Depreciation Amount = (Straight-Line % x Depreciable Basis x Number of Depr.
 Days) / (100 x 360)

 ### Fixed Yearly Amount
-If you enter a fixed yearly amount, the program uses this formula to calculate the depreciation amount:
+If you enter a fixed yearly amount, application uses this formula to calculate the depreciation amount:

 Depreciation Amount = (Fixed Depreciation Amount x Number of Depreciation Days) / 360